viam-devrel/viamcodelabs/site/viamguides/src/workshop-plant-watering/workshop-plant-watering.md

    - How does the Viam app simplify the process of testing and controlling hardware components like the board?
 1. **Hands-on Experiment**
    - What is the primary role of `viam-server` in the system architecture of your plant watering setup?
-   - What is the purpose of the `env` field in your process configuration?
+   - What is the purpose of the `board_name` field in the watering-controller service configuration?

 ### Next-level projects